Minecraftian14/MyLOGGER/src/docs/md/WRITING_A_FORMAT_FOR_DECORATION.md

 This is a Class Object which acts as a function on String to give another String.
 Basically this is the place where I define "how a given string is to be manipulated to get the required formatting effect".

 Note that this works only on one String input.
-As an example, consider a simple for mat where we have to prepend " Hello " before the given String.
+As an example, consider a simple format where we have to prepend " Hello " before the given String.
 The respective `Decorate` will be: